plappi/Milo/menu/research.md

 * Pauli Lappi (2019), "On the Non-compliance of a Polluting Mine under an Emission Tax", Strategic Behavior and the Environment: Vol. 8: No. 1, pp 33-71. [http://dx.doi.org/10.1561/102.00000090](http://dx.doi.org/10.1561/102.00000090)

+* Pauli Lappi, ["A model of optimal extraction and site reclamation"](https://plappi.github.io/Milo/assets/rehab-wp-Lappi-2018.pdf) (older title: A model of optimal extraction and rehabilitation) Accepted to Resource and Energy Economics

 **Working papers:**

-* Pauli Lappi, ["A model of optimal extraction and site reclamation"](https://plappi.github.io/Milo/assets/rehab-wp-Lappi-2018.pdf) (older title: A model of optimal extraction and rehabilitation)

 * Pauli Lappi, "On optimal extraction under asymmetric information over reclamation costs"